Linuxfabrik/monitoring-plugins/check-plugins/cometsystem/README.rst

 Overview
 --------

-This check targets the JSON endpoint of _COMET SYSTEM:https://www.cometsystem.com/ Web Sensors.
+This check targets the JSON endpoint of `COMET SYSTEM<https://www.cometsystem.com/>`_ Web Sensors.
 Alert states can be set per Meassuremt and on low and high theashold violations.